 The Swamplings is a stimulating and engaging introduction to Gatorland Day Camp for our youngest campers.
 Based in a safe and age appropriate space, this program promises to provide a wide range of imaginative activities designed to encourage a camper’s social, artistic and physical development.
 Staffed by certified teachers and mature, caring adults, our Swamplings are sure to receive individualized attention throughout their day.
 Snack and nap/rest time will also be a part of your child’s daily schedule.

 Where our Gatorland Day Camp is designed to be a “kids’ choice” program, our Swamplings will be given options for choice on a smaller scale.
 Arts and crafts, science, story time, technology, cooking, sports, games, and much more will round out a truly wonderful summer experience.
+Gatorland is a great way to introduce your younger children to summer camp, giving them a little autonomy with choice like the "big kids", yet still having that designated one-on-one help available developmentally to get them through the day.
+It makes for a smooth transition into their future summer camp experiences.
 To attend Gatorland Day Camp, it is required that all Swamplings are potty-trained.

 Activities include (but are not limited to): visual art, music, sports, cooking, STEM, & technology.
-Snack, lunch, and recess will also be a part of your child's daily schedule.
+Snack, lunch, recess, swim lessons and free swim will also be a part of your child's daily schedule.